okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authenticators-admin/index.md

 ---
-title: Authenticator Admin
+title: Authenticators Administration
 category: management
 ---

 # Authenticators Administration API

-The Authenticator Admin API enables an Org Administrator to configure which Authenticators are available to end users to be used for signing into applications.
+The Authenticators Administration API enables an Org Administrator to configure which Authenticators are available to end users to be used for signing into applications.

 End users would be required to use one or more Authenticators depending on the security requirements of the application sign-on policy.